Mathematical economics: Differential calculus

 Vilfredo Pareto analyzed microeconomics by treating decisions by economic actors as attempts to change a given allotment of goods to another, more preferred allotment.
 Sets of allocations could then be treated as Pareto efficient (Pareto optimal is an equivalent term) when no exchanges could occur between actors that could make at least one individual better off without making any other individual worse off.
 Pareto's proof is commonly conflated with Walrassian equilibrium or informally ascribed to Adam Smith's Invisible hand hypothesis.
 Rather, Pareto's statement was the first formal assertion of what would be known as the first fundamental theorem of welfare economics.

 In the landmark treatise Foundations of Economic Analysis (1947), Paul Samuelson identified a common paradigm and mathematical structure across multiple fields in the subject, building on previous work by Alfred Marshall.
 Foundations took mathematical concepts from physics and applied them to economic problems.
 This broad view (for example, comparing Le Chatelier's principle to tâtonnement) drives the fundamental premise of mathematical economics: systems of economic actors may be modeled and their behavior described much like any other system.
 This extension followed on the work of the marginalists in the previous century and extended it significantly.
-Samuelson approached the problems of applying individual utility maximization over aggregate groups with comparative statics, which compares two different equilibrium states after an exogenous change in a variable.
+Samuelson approached the problems of applying individual utility maximization to aggregate groups using comparative statics, which compares two equilibrium states after an exogenous change in a variable.
 This and other methods in the book provided the foundation for mathematical economics in the 20th century.